AjWhitfield/Multi-Sig-Wallet/README.md

 # Features
 All the copayers can see the funds and transactions of the wallet Requires one or more copayers to sign a transaction to send funds from the wallet.
-This feature adds security to your funds.
-Transaction data and log decoding, makes transactions more readable
+This feature adds security to your funds Transaction data and log decoding, makes transactions more readable

 # Limitations
 Transactions to address 0 cannot be done.
-Any other transaction can be done.
+Any other transaction can be done